 Simple carbohydrates break down quickly during digestion and raise your blood sugar quickly, too.
 Examples of simple carbohydrates include sugar, most fruit, dairy, and highly processed grains like white flour.

 Complex carbohydrates (low-glycemic)

 These carbohydrates have a higher fiber content which helps slow down the rate of digestion and how quickly that meal raises your blood sugar.
 These carbohydrates tend to also contain more nutrition overall and are generally of higher quality.

 Complex carbohydrates include quinoa, beans, most vegetables, and most whole grains as long as they haven’t been heavily processed.

-Dietary fiber is included in the “total carbohydrate content” on a nutrition label of any food.
+Dietary fiber is included in the “total carbohydrate content” on the nutrition label of any food.
 Generally speaking, this form of carbohydrate does not break down into glucose which means it doesn’t raise your blood sugar either.

 With the abundance of high-fiber low-carb foods on the market today, you should assume that some of the fiber in those products is still going to impact your blood sugar.